XLSForm/xlsform.github.io/xlsform-standard.md

 The [Tutorial XLSForm](https://docs.google.com/spreadsheets/d/1OPBXLH8XAVPfyOjoC4-gn2bhZ4hOm2gCtIEyszw0NRo/edit?usp=sharing) shows how metadata is used in a form.

 ### Hints
-Sometimes you want to add a small hint to a question on your survey, instructing the user how to answer the question, but you don't want the hint to be part of the question itself.
+Sometimes you want to add a small hint to a question on your form, instructing the user how to answer the question, but you don't want the hint to be part of the question itself.
 It’s easy to add hints to questions in XLSForms.
-Simply add a **hint** column next to the **label** column and add your hint messages  next to the question label.
+Simply add a **hint** column and add your hint message.
 See below for an example.

 | survey        |               |       |      |    |
 | ------------- | ------------- | ----- | ---- | ----- |